uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/DepositsAndWithdrawalsInCryptoEN_30June.md.md

 Before you make a deposit, you will be informed of the exact minimum deposit amount on the website.
 We do not charge any additional fees for making deposits.
 However, blockchain networks might do so.

 #### Withdrawals
-The **minimum withdrawal** varies depending on the cryptocurrency you use.
-At the time of publication, it rests at:
+The **minimum withdrawal** and **withdrawal fees** vary depending on the cryptocurrency you use.
+At the time of publication, they rest at:

  - **Bitcoin (BTC)**: min.
 0.00036 BTC, commission 0 BTC;
  - **Ethereum (ETH)**: min.
 0.01 ETH, commission 0.003 ETH;